 To enter the Grotto, anchor your tender near the buoys at the cave entrance and climb aboard one of the waiting rowing boats.

-If you are enjoying a private yacht charter on the Amalfi Coast, be sure to put Capri's magical Blue Grotto on your itinerary, and discover this remarkable, shimmering jewel for yourself.
+If you are enjoying a private yacht charter in this region of Italy, be sure to put Capri's magical Blue Grotto on your itinerary, and discover this remarkable, shimmering jewel for yourself.